 Tax Help is a free and confidential service to help you complete your tax return.
 Run by Arc student volunteers, the Tax Help team are not accountants, but are trained by the Australian Taxation Office and must pass an accreditation test to become Tax Help volunteers.

-Make anwith our free tax helpers
+Make an appointment with our free tax helpers

 Tax Help will be available from Week 2, Semester 2.
-You can make an appointment here.

 To be eligible for Tax Help, students must be a low income earner (around $60,000 per year) with fairly simple income from employment.
 Anyone with complicated tax matters (income from business, rental, royalties or foreign income) are not eligible.

 You need a myGov account to lodge your tax return online.
 If you do not have a myGov account, register at my.gov.au before your Tax Help appointment.

 Please go to Arc @ UNSW Clubs Space in the Arc Precinct, Level 2, Basser College (off Basser Steps) UNSW Kensington campus at your scheduled appointment time, with the applicable documents (as above).

 - your tax file number

 - an original or amended notice of assessment from any one of the last five years, that was issued before May 31 this year